astampoulis/makam-paper-funpearl/makamcode/07-miniml.md

 \begin{versy}
 ``We go through the constructors / populating our new \texttt{prop}. \\
-\texttt{DT} stands for datatype / -- the page is just too cropt.''
+\texttt{DT} stands for datatype / -- the page is just too cropped.''
 \end{versy}

 ```makam